Taiwan–United States relations: 2010s

 U.S. commercial ties with Taiwan have been maintained and have expanded since 1979.
 Taiwan continues to enjoy Export-Import Bank financing, Overseas Private Investment Corporation guarantees, normal trade relations (NTR) status, and ready access to U.S. markets.
-In recent years, AIT commercial dealings with Taiwan have focused on expanding market access for American goods and services.
-AIT has been engaged in a series of trade discussions, which have focused on copyright concerns and market access for U.S. goods and services.
+In recent years, the American Institute in Taiwan commercial dealings with Taiwan have focused on expanding market access for American goods and services.
+The American Institute has been engaged in a series of trade discussions, which have focused on copyright concerns and market access for U.S. goods and services.

 On 19 June 2013, the Taiwanese foreign ministry expressed gratitude for a US Congress's bill in support of Taiwan's bid to participate in the International Civil Aviation Organization (ICAO).
 On July 12, 2013, US President Barack Obama signed into law H.R.
 1151, codifying the US government's full support for Taiwan's participation in the ICAO as a non-sovereign entity.
 The United States has continued the sale of appropriate defensive military equipment to Taiwan in accordance with the Taiwan Relations Act, which provides for such sales and which declares that peace and stability in the area are in U.S. interests.
 Sales of defensive military equipment are also consistent with the 1982 U.S.-P.R.C.
 Joint Communiqué.

 On December 16, 2015, the Obama administration announced a deal to sell $1.83 billion worth of arms to the Armed Forces of Taiwan, a year and eight months after U.S. House passed the Taiwan Relations Act Affirmation and Naval Vessel Transfer Act of 2014 to allow the sale of Oliver Hazard Perry-class frigates to Taiwan.
 The deal would include the sale of two decommissioned U.S. Navy frigates, anti-tank missiles, Assault Amphibious Vehicles, and FIM-92 Stinger surface-to-air missiles, amid the territorial disputes in the South China Sea.
 PRC foreign ministry had expressed its disapproval for the sales and issued the U.S. a "stern warning", saying it would hurt China–U.S. relations.

 On December 2, 2016, U.S. President-Elect Donald Trump accepted a congratulatory call from Taiwanese President Tsai Ing-Wen, which was the first time since 1979 that a President-Elect has publicly spoken to a leader of Taiwan.
 Donald Trump stated the call was regarding "the close economic, political and security ties between Taiwan and the US".
 The phone call had been arranged by Bob Dole, who acted as a foreign agent on behalf of Taiwan.

 In June 2017, the Trump administration approved $1.4 billion arms sales to Taiwan.
 On 16 March 2018, President Trump signed the Taiwan Travel Act, allowing high-level diplomatic engagement between Taiwanese and American officials, and encourages visits between government officials of the United States and Taiwan at all levels.
 The legislation has sparked outrage from the PRC, and has been applauded by Taiwan.